jungomi/master-thesis-proposal/README.md

 ## Overview

-The [SAM pattern][sam.js] a reactive functional pattern that clearly separates the model from the view.
+The [SAM pattern][sam.js] is a reactive functional pattern that clearly separates the model from the view.
 It is based on the [Temporal Logic of Actions (TLA+)][tla], which is a robust formal specification to model, describe, analyse and verify systems.
 Some key goals of SAM are: